cawfree/react-native-basement/docs/GETTING-STARTED.md

 ### a different example

 The approach we've shown scales up to a lot of different applications.
-This time, let's imagine we want to cache a [Lottie Animation](https://github.com/react-native-community/lottie-react-native):
+This time, let's imagine we want to cache a [**Lottie Animation**](https://github.com/react-native-community/lottie-react-native):

 ```javascript
 import React from "react";